 Basic Blogging Resources

-- For bloggers with more experience, 25K views a month, and extra spending funds, I also suggest checking out WP Engine.
-You can access many themes in StudioPress along with Genesis Frameworks for free.
+- For bloggers with more experience, 25K views a month, and extra spending funds, I also suggest researching WP Engine.
+WP Engine is on my radar/goals for the future based on my friends’ experiences.
+You can access many themes in StudioPress along with Genesis Framework for free.
+Genesis Frameworks are easy to use and awesome for SEO.

 - WordPress offers a variety of free starter themes.
 When I migrated over to SiteGround and WP .org, I decided to invest in a new blog theme.
-TUL is currently using Pipdig, which showcases blog posts and is helpful for those wanting to create online shops.
+TUL is currently using Genesis Framework with a Restored 316 design.

-- StudioPress is another great option with a variety of beautiful themes that are mobile friendly, clean, and diverse.
-Some of my favorite bloggers use either Pipdig or StudioPress themes.
+- StudioPress (that works with the Genesis Framework) is great with a variety of beautiful themes that are mobile-friendly, clean, and diverse.

-- With self-hosting, you can download a variety of plugins to help boast blog traffic and protect your site from bots and hackers.
+- With self-hosting, you can download a variety of plugins to help boost blog traffic and protect your site from bots and hackers.
 Some of the plugins I recommend and use include:

 - Yoast SEO – Rank higher in Internet searches and learn how to keyword posts.